bitnami/containers/bitnami/chainloop-control-plane-migrations/README.md

-# Bitnami package for Chainloop Control Plane migrations
+# Bitnami Secure Image for Chainloop Control Plane migrations

 ## What is Chainloop Control Plane migrations?